11. Load panel

-Data Warehouse info: The destination database/data warehouse that is loaded with data extracted from the ETL Sources and ETL Objects.
+Data Warehouse info: The target database/data warehouse that is loaded with data extracted from the Source Objects and Target Objects.
 Name of the data warehouse connected to this ETL+ session.
 The info shows as

 [<MS SQL Instance Name>].